With external forces likely shaping decision making, buyers might wonder should I move house now?

 People move house for a variety of reasons.
 Some positive, some negative, and some perfectly neutral.
 Probably not for the entertainment value, as moving home is often said to be one of the most stressful things you can do.

 The broad strokes of these numbers mean it is impossible to see the finer detail.
-Where in the country are these people moving?
+Where in the country are these people moving to?
 How many miles away?
 Are they moving to larger or smaller properties?
 For what reasons?
 That’s not just nosiness asking, but it is data that’s not available from this particular home moves information.

 How the rental market fits in

-Private sector rental tenants are don’t always get to make their own choices on moving house.
+Private sector rental tenants don’t always get to make their own choices on moving house.
 Their tenancy is dependent on the owner of the house – if the owner decides to sell, the tenants may have little choice but to move on.
-The average lengths of residence shows a huge gap between the experiences of renters and that of owner-occupiers, with far more frequent moves.
+The average length of residence shows a huge gap between the experiences of renters and that of owner-occupiers, with far more frequent moves.